logo

 "Passive listening helps you get used to English and its accents, while active listening focuses on understanding and recalling details.
 Learn how Passive and Active Listening are essential for TOEFL."

 In TOEFL, passive and active listening serve distinct purposes.
 Passive listening familiarizes you with English, aiding in general comprehension, while active listening hones your skills for capturing detailed information and engaging with the material.
-Let’s delve into the meaning, significance, and differences of these two listening strategies to enhance your TOEFL iBT® Test performance.
+Let’s delve into the meaning, significance, and differences of these two listening strategies to enhance your TOEFL iBT® performance.

 Meaning of Passive and Active Listening in TOEFL